 Can be difficult to crank for some

 If cost isn't an issue, this stainless steel can opener is the way to go.
-The high-quality stainless steel won't rust, tarnish, or fall apart over time, and it looks beautiful in any kitchen setting.
-Most importantly, the cutting mechanism is completely sealed and won't come in contact with food—which means that it seldom needs cleaning.
+The high-quality material won't rust, tarnish, or fall apart over time, and it looks beautiful in any kitchen setting.
+Most importantly, the cutting mechanism is completely sealed and won't come into contact with food, which means that it seldom needs cleaning.

 Best Safety: Kuhn Rikon Auto Safety Master Can Opener

 Easy to turn knob